-The New SA Facilities are: Facility A Facility B Facility C Facility D Facility amount R'million 9 092 2 200 553 47 Туре Term Loan Facility Revolving Loan Facility Revolving Loan Facility Seasonal Term Loan Facility Purpose To refinance the existing financial indebtedness following application of the proceeds from the utilisation of facility A, and thereafter, Facility B may be used for the general corporate and working capital purposes.
-Termination date 31 March 2021 or such later date as agreed31 March 2021 or such later date as agreedThe earlier of (i) 31 March 2020 and (ii) the date on which SA advances seasonal funding to the Borrower for 2020.
-Margin Based on JIBAR depending on various factors relating to levels of debt.
-Margin step-up: failure to reach debt reduction milestones [PIK interest] PIK Interest to accrue (over and above any default interest or any step-up occurring as a result of any default) on all outstanding amounts at the rates determined in accordance with a margin ratchet mechanism subject to certain conditions.
-Partial Prepayments Waterfall: Mandatory Prepayments Debt reduction proceeds to be applied as follows: first, towards the payments of all cost, expense, losses, taxes, and/or breakage costs then payable to the lenders; second, towards the prepayment of accrued and unpaid interest (including roll-up interest but excluding PIK interest) and fee under the facilities. third, towards the prepayment of the principal amount of the Facility A Loan and Facility B Loans and the pro tanto cancellation of Facility B Commitments, provided that each Senior Lender which then has an outstanding participation in the Facility A Loan and thereafter in the prepayment of its participation in such Facility B Loans and principation in the Facility A Loan and thereafter in the prepayment of its participation in such Facility B Loans and prototato cancellation of its Facility B Commitment; fourth, towards the prepayment of the principal amount of the Facility C and Facility D Loans and the pro tanto cancellation of Facility C and Facility D Commitments; fifth, towards the repayment of all anounts owing and the prepayment of all other outstanding and utilisations (excluding an Excluded Ancillary Facilities Outstanding's); sixth, towards prepayment of facilities provided to the Starch Business; and eighth; towards the prepayment or repayment of any Excluded Ancillary Facility Outstanding.
-All proceeds received from SASA in connection with any funding made available by SASA shall first be applied in mandator prepayment and cancellation of Facility C Loans and facility D Loans, and any balance remaining following such application can b applied for general corporate purposes.
+The New SA Facilities are.
+Facility A Facility B Facility C Facility D Facility amount R'million 9 092 2 200 553 47 Туре Term Loan Facility Revolving Loan Facility Revolving Loan Facility Seasonal Term Loan Facility Purpose To refinance the existing financial indebtedness owing To refinance any residual existing financial indebtedness following application of the proceeds from the utilisation of facility A, and thereafter, Facility B may be used for the general corporate and working capital purposes.
+Working capital and general corporate purposes of the Sugar Business Termination date 31 March 2021 or such later date as agreed 31 March 2021 or such later date as agreed The earlier of (i) 31 March 2020 and (ii) the date on which SA advances seasonal funding to the Borrower for 2020.
+Margin Based on JIBAR depending on v arious factors relating to levels of debt.
+Margin step-up: failure to reach debt reduction milestones [PIK interest] step-up occurring as a result of anget mechanism subject to certain co Partial Prepayments Waterfall: Mandatory Prepayments Debt reduction proceeds to be applied as follows: first, towards the payments of all cost, expense, losses, taxes, and/or breakage costs then payable to the lenders; second, towards the prepayment of accrued and unpaid interest (including roll-up interest but excluding PIK interest) and fees under the facilities. third, towards the prepayment of the principal amount of the Facility A Loan and Facility B Loans and the pro tanto cancellation of Facility B Commitments, provided that each Senior Lender which then has an outstanding participation in the Facility A Loan and the Facility B loan shall first apply the applicable prepayment proceeds in prepayment of its participation in the Facility A Loan and thereafter in the prepayment of its participation in such Facility B Loans and pro tanto cancellation of its Facility B Commitment; fourth, towards the prepayment of the principal amount of the Facility C and Facility D Loans and the pro tanto cancellation of Facility C and Facility D Commitments; fifth, towards the repayment of all amounts owing and the prepayment of all other outstanding and utilisations (excluding any Excluded Ancillary Facilities Outstanding's); sixth, towards paying accrued unpaid PIK interest; seventh, towards prepayment or repayment of any Excluded Ancillary Facility Outstanding.
+All proceeds received from SASA in connection with any funding made available by SASA shall first be applied in mandatory prepayment and cancellation of Facility C Loans and facility D Loans, and any balance remaining following such application can be applied for general corporate purposes.